Something went wrong.

 Ashourya

-Bricoleurs de Douceur is in the southern foothills of Notre-Dame de la Garde, so slightly away from the centre.
+Bricoleurs de Douceur is in the southern foothills of Notre-Dame de la Garde.
 It is run by pastry chef Clément Higgins.
 “He’s French,” I was told, when I asked about the origins of his surname.

 A museum by the water